 This is the day before the symposium.

-Please note that the workshop has a limited participant number.
+Please note that the workshop is fully booked.